-Singapore’s reasonable, business-friendly tax rates have played an important role in the development of the country’s economy.
-Although Singapore’s tax rates may be relatively low, they are still substantial enough to sustain government mechanisms which require tax money to function.
+Singapore’s reasonable, business-friendly tax rates have played a significant role in the development of the country’s economy.
+Although Singapore’s tax rates may be relatively low, they are still substantial enough to sustain government mechanisms that require tax money to function.
 At the same time, because the tax rates are low, taxpayers are not overwhelmed by large tax bills.
-The tax reliefs and rebates that accompany Singapore’s personal and corporate income taxes have also done much to ease the tax burden of many.
-On the whole, Singapore’s tax rates appear to be suitable for most of its taxpayers – a highly desirable development, given the country’s status as a global corporate and financial hub.
+The tax reliefs and rebates that go with Singapore’s personal and corporate income taxes have also done much to ease the tax burden of many.
+Overall, Singapore’s tax rates appear to be suitable for most of its taxpayers – a highly desirable development, given the country’s status as a global corporate and financial hub.

 Singapore Tax Rates FAQs

 I have extra income from winnings (Toto, 4D…), is it taxable too?Tiwi2021-02-05T16:22:24+08:00